Troubling Behavior

 Clarifying Responsibilities — Where does responsibility lie when we have a problem?
 Which party has to deal with it?
 Me or you?
 You can watch a video and make those decisions for yourself.

-Acting Assertively — As leaders we will not be pushed around.
-When we have a problem that is our responsibility to address, what do we do?
+Acting Assertively — When we have a problem we know that is our responsibility to fix, what do we do?
 Where do we start?
-What line do we pursue?
+What course do we set?
+Competent leaders don’t get pushed around.

-Offering Information — When we have a problem that is mostly the other’s responsibility to address, how do we communicate the necessity of taking that responsibility in a clear and trusting way?
+Offering Information — When we have a problem that is mostly the other’s responsibility to address, we have to communicate, in a clear and trusting way, the necessity for them to take it on.

-Listening — When emotions are high, people often don’t think very clearly—no matter what age they are.
+Listening — Often in these situations emotions are high, which means it’s difficult to think for both adults and children.
 How do we maximize our ability to listen and convey trust?

 Negotiation — How do we offer spaces for children to practice dealing constructively with each other?